michaelolson01/ICS-352-AI-Final-Project/README.md

 ## 🎓 Academic Context

 This project was completed as the final assignment for the Artificial Intelligence course in the M.S.
-Software Engineering program at Regis University.
+Software Engineering program at Metropolitan State University.
 It demonstrates practical machine learning skills applied to a realistic financial decision-making problem.

 ## 🚀 Future Improvements